The Best Filmmaking Schools in Canada / Top Film Schools in Canada

 Notable alumni include directors Neill Blomkamp and Kevin Smith (dropped out).

-Simon Fraser U / film schools in Vancouver
+Simon Fraser U / film schools in BC

 SFU’s film program offers three possible options for study: